All Quiet on the Western Front (1930 film): Plot

-While marching behind the lines, Paul and his good friend Albert Kropp are severely wounded by artillery fire and sent to a Catholic hospital.
-Paul is taken to the bandaging ward, from which, according to its reputation, nobody has ever returned alive, but he makes a miraculous recovery.
-His elation is tempered by the depression of Albert, whose legs had to be amputated.

-Paul is given a furlough and visits his family at home.
-He is shocked by how uninformed and optimistic everyone is about the state of the war.
-When he visits Kantorek's schoolroom he is asked to share his experiences and unexpectedly expresses hopeless disillusionment with the war to the professor and his young students, who call him a coward.
+Paul and his good friend Albert Kropp are severely wounded by artillery fire behind the lines and sent to a Catholic hospital.
+Paul is taken to the bandaging ward and makes an unexpected recovery.
+His elation is tempered by the depression of Albert, who has lost his legs.
+Paul visits his family at home on furlough, shocked how uninformed and optimistic everyone is.
+Visiting Kantorek's schoolroom he's asked to share his experiences and when unexpectedly expresses disillusionment with the war, the students call him a coward.

-Cutting his furlough short, Paul returns to the front to be with people who understand him, only to find 2nd Company filled with new recruits who are even younger than he and his classmates were when they enlisted.
+Paul cuts his furlough short and returns to the 2nd Company, now filled with replacement even younger than his class had been.
 The only familiar face is Tjaden, who tells him the fates of several of their comrades.
-Paul finds Kat, who is on his way back from an unsuccessful search for food, and the friends greet each other warmly and discuss the grim outlook of the war.
-A bomb dropped by an aircraft falls nearby, breaking Kat's shin, so Paul carries him back to a field hospital, only to find that a second explosion has killed Kat.
+Paul greets Kat as he returns from foraging, and they discuss the grim outlook of the war.
+An aerial bomb breaks Kat's shin, so Paul carries him back to a field hospital, where he later discovers a second injury has killed Kat.
 Crushed by the loss of his mentor, Paul stumbles away while the medics play cards.

-Back on the front line, Paul sees a butterfly just outside of his fortification.
-Smiling, he reaches over the top of the sandbags to try to hold the butterfly and is shot and killed by an enemy sniper.
-Superimposed over the image of a veterans’ cemetery, Paul and his classmates are seen arriving at the front for the first time.
+Back at the front, Paul sees a butterfly just outside the trench.
+He reaches overtop the sandbagged parapet to hold the butterfly and is killed by a sniper.
+Superimposed over the image of a military cemetery, Paul and his classmates are seen arriving at the front for the first time.

 Cast

+Uncredited

 At the time of his death in December 2014, Arthur Gardner, who appeared uncredited as a student, was the last surviving member of the film's cast or crew.